Lara-km/Wastewater-Treatment-Model/README.md

 code.py - Main script: runs the program and produces all outputs aswell as running all the definitions.

-README new.md - Documentation (this file)
+README.md - Documentation (this file)

 ## 7.0 Authors